 UHC takes this matter very seriously and is committed to protecting the privacy and security of your personal information.
-We are reinforcing our existing policies and practices with our vendors and evaluating additional safeguards to help prevent a similar incident from occurring in the future.
-We deeply regret any inconvenience or concern caused by this incident.
+We are reinforcing our existing policies and practices with employees and evaluating additional safeguards to help prevent a similar incident from occurring in the future.